jaibeer72/ObsidianVaul-GameDevMath/Cpp stuff/Threading Basics.md

 -> primitive algorithm
 #Premptive #PremptiveAlgorithm
 This can have the ability to pause a task or process if it finds something faster.

+so add the process queue and arrange it based on the time left.